sam20908/mpp/README.md

 #### Why `tag_invoke` for customization?

 `tag_invoke` allows putting all the overloads into a single name, `tag_invoke` .
 With customization by overload resolution, name clashes are reduced down to bare minimum.

+#### Why assertions instead of exceptions?

+The operations have mathematical preconditions, which means it's safe to assume that the user knows what they're doing, but assertions can still be triggers in debug mode.